 Step back and settle your eyes on the magnificent exterior of Notre Dame's West rose window.
 Measuring 10 meters in diameter ( 32.8 feet), it was the largest rose window ever attempted when it was conceived.
 Look closely and you'll see statuary depicting the biblical figures Adam and Eve on the outer rim.

 The final level of the facade before reaching the towers is the "grande galerie" which connects the two towers at their bases.
 Fierce demons and birds decorate the grand gallery but are not easily visible from the ground.

 The Cathedral Towers

-Notre Dame's imposing and ornate towers became legend thanks to 19th century novelist Victor Hugo, who invented a hunchback named Quasimodo and had him inhabit the South tower in "The Hunchback of Notre Dame".
+Notre Dame's imposing and ornate towers became a legend thanks to 19th-century novelist Victor Hugo, who invented a hunchback named Quasimodo and had him inhabit the South tower in "The Hunchback of Notre Dame".

 The towers plunge upward for 68 meters (223 ft.), offering noteworthy views of the Ile de la cité, the Seine, and the entire city.
 First, though, you'll need to climb nearly 400 stairs.